Joely Richardson: Career

 Possessing an early ambition to become a professional tennis player, she spent two years at a tennis academy in Florida.
 Richardson then turned to acting.
 In 1985, she portrayed, by flashbacks, the younger version of the leading character played by her mother in the film Wetherby.
 After a leading role in Peter Greenaway's cult success Drowning by Numbers (1988), her first major role in front of a mass audience was as Joanna Farley in a 1989 television episode of Poirot, based on Agatha Christie's detective series.
 In a 1989 episode of Jim Henson's The Storyteller, she was cast as a princess.
 She portrayed a teacher on the verge of a nervous breakdown in the 1989 Channel 4 serial Behaving Badly and fictional Finnish Princess Anna (with "a voice like a tuba") in the 1991 screen comedy King Ralph.

 A year later she appeared in Shining Through alongside her future brother-in-law, Liam Neeson, with both actors playing Nazis.

 In 1993, Richardson appeared in the BBC's Lady Chatterley opposite Sean Bean.
-In 1996, she played fashion designer Anita Campbell-Green in the Disney live-action remake of the animated 101 Dalmatians opposite Glenn Close as Cruella de Vil.
+In 1996, she appeared with Ted Danson in the film Loch Ness and also played fashion designer Anita Campbell-Green in the Disney live-action remake of the animated 101 Dalmatians opposite Glenn Close as Cruella de Vil.
 In 1998, in the television drama The Echo, she played Amanda Powell.
 The next year, she played in the science fiction horror film Event Horizon as Lieutenant Starck, executive officer of the research and rescue ship Lewis and Clark, sent to rescue crew of the long-lost experimental ship Event Horizon.

 One year later, Richardson appeared opposite Mel Gibson in the film The Patriot, an American film set in the American Revolution.
 Also in 2000, she appeared opposite Hugh Laurie in Maybe Baby, Ben Elton's film adaptation of his book Inconceivable.
 She was cast in the 2001 film The Affair of the Necklace after director Charles Shyer noticed her resemblance to doomed 18th century French Queen Marie Antoinette.

 In 2003, Richardson took on the role of Julia McNamara in the television drama Nip/Tuck, based on the complicated lives of two plastic surgeons filled with romance in Miami.
 Her mother, Vanessa Redgrave, appeared in several episodes, playing her character's mother.